OpenVisualCloud/Media-Communications-Mesh/docs/PerformanceNotes.md

 To resolve that, adjust the following configuration option
 * **Receiver side** – Increase the buffer **queue capacity** to 32, 64, or 128.

-### *Audio* – First packets drop when connecting a receiver to an ongoing stream
+### *Audio* – First packets drop when connecting a receiver to an active stream

 Set the following configuration options
 * **Sender side** – Specify a **connection delay** of 100-300 ms.
 * **Receiver side** – Increase the buffer **queue capacity** to 32, 64, or 128.

-### *Audio* – First packets drop when a sender begins transmitting a stream to a multipoint group of one or many receivers
+### *Audio* – First packets drop when a sender begins transmitting to a Multipoint Group

 Same recommendation here as above
 * **Sender side** – Specify a **connection delay** of 100-300 ms.